Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 ## How To Use

+First, **it's important that you know how to shade characters manually**.
+I recommend that you read through [this reddit post](https://www.reddit.com/r/apexlegends/comments/jtg4a7/basic_guide_to_render_apex_legends_models_in/) first to understand the very basics of how Apex Legends shading pipeline works.

+**Do note that this is just a helper tool!** Learn how to shade legends manually before using this tool to fix any possible errors.

 ### Shader Type

 There are different Apex Shaders on the Internet.
 We implemented some of them, and you can choose which one to use by `Right-click > Apex Shader > Choose Shader`.
 The currently selected shader will be marked `(selected)` in the menu.

-The implemented shader is listed below. **Do note that this is just a helper tool!** Learn how to shade legends manually before using this tool to fix any possible errors.
+The implemented shader is listed below.

 + `Cores Apex Shader`: From [this reddit post](https://www.reddit.com/r/apexlegends/comments/jtg4a7/basic_guide_to_render_apex_legends_models_in/).
 Credits `CoReArtZz`.
   + Default.
 (There's a lot of tutorials regarding this one.)